 This single-varietal (Winesap) cider is the result of our first fermentation in the 50hL French oak foudre we imported from Médoc in 2014.
 Affectionately known as “Steve” (or “Étienne,” en français) the foudre imparts earthy notes and plenty of tannin without the oaky flavors commonly associated with barrel fermentations.
 Crisp, tart, and more complex than the Stony Pig.

-Named for PommePomme the sheep, matriarch of our flock, this off-dry cider is refreshingly fruity (but not sweet!) with a subtle effervescence–a result of natural cask carbonation.
+This off-dry cider is refreshingly fruity (but not sweet!) with a subtle effervescence–a result of natural cask carbonation.
 To keep a little r.s. (residual sugar) we keep a close eye on the ferment and use technique and timing to stop the process before the yeast consume all of the natural sugars.
 We’re down with O.P.P.

 We occasionally bring out something special–aged ciders, single varietals, single-barrel ferments, or even a single varietal fermented in a single barrel.
 There’s no rhyme or reason to their release, it’s usually just because we feel like mixing it up.
 If you’d like to hear about special releases, the best way to find out about them is to “Like” us on Facebook or follow us on Instagram.